Ahuang0105/AlanHuang/readme.md

 # Alan Huang website

 My very first personal website.
-I learned how to use HTML, CSS, and some JavaScript
+This project help learned more about HTML, CSS, and some JavaScript.